 There are share houses in every country, but Japan has its own unique characteristics.
 Let’s solve any questions you may have or things you don’t understand about share houses in Japan.

-Contracts & Procedures
+Contracts & Procedures for staying a share house

 - Can I stay for less than one month?